VK LAB / Cinematography Notes

 ARRI

-Super 35 / LogC4 / textures
+Super 35 / LogC4 / REVEAL

 Alexa 35

 ALEV 4 sensor, 17 stops of dynamic range, LogC4 and REVEAL color science.
 ARRI Textures give in-camera control over noise structure.
-Super 35 makes it more manageable than the LF while keeping the same image DNA.

 Open guide